Wanna-Pizza/flet-docs/README.md

 3. **Pin versions** - Specify exact versions in `pyproject.toml` for reproducible builds
 4. **Test frequently** - Run your app after each extension addition to catch issues early
 5. **Read documentation** - Each extension may have specific setup requirements

-## Next Steps

-- Explore the [Flet Gallery](https://flet.dev/gallery) for inspiration
-- Check out community extensions on GitHub
-- Learn to create your own extensions
-- Join the Flet community for support and sharing

 ---

 **Congratulations!** You now have a complete understanding of how to add and use user extensions in Flet.
 Start building amazing applications with the power of community-created widgets!